maxgrenderjones/streamutils/docs/api.rst

 .. py:function:: terminator(func)

-    Used as a decorator to create a Terminator function that can end a pipeline
+    Decorator used to wrap a function in a Terminator that ends a pipeline

     :param func: The function to be wrapped - should return the desired output of the pipeline
     :param tokenskw: The keyword argument that func expects to receive tokens on